The term "fetal macrosomia" is used to describe a newborn who's much larger than average.

 Schedule a preconception appointment.
-If you're considering pregnancy, talk to your health care provider.
-If you're obese, he or she might also refer you to other health care providers — such as a registered dietitian or an obesity specialist — who can help you make changes in your lifestyle and reach a healthy weight before pregnancy.
+If you're considering pregnancy, talk with your health care provider.
+If you're obese, you might also be referred to another health care provider — such as a registered dietitian or an obesity specialist — who can help you reach a healthy weight before pregnancy.

 Monitor your weight.
-Gaining a healthy amount of weight during pregnancy — often 25 to 35 pounds (about 11 to 16 kilograms) — supports your baby's growth and development.
-There's no one-size-fits-all approach to pregnancy weight gain, though.
+Gaining a healthy amount of weight during pregnancy — often 25 to 35 pounds (about 11 to 16 kilograms) if you have a normal pre-pregnancy weight — supports your baby's growth and development.
+Women who weigh more when they get pregnant will have lower recommended pregnancy weight gain.
 Work with your health care provider to determine what's right for you.

-Estimating or predicting a baby's birth weight is difficult.
-A definitive diagnosis of fetal macrosomia can't be made until after the baby is born and weighed.
+Fetal macrosomia can't be diagnosed until after the baby is born and weighed.

-If you have risk factors for fetal macrosomia, your health care provider will likely use tests to monitor your baby's health and development, such as:
+However, if you have risk factors for fetal macrosomia, your health care provider will likely use tests to monitor your baby's health and development while you're pregnant, such as:

 Ultrasound.
 Toward the end of your third trimester, your health care provider or another member of your health care team might do an ultrasound to take measurements of parts of your baby's body, such as the head, abdomen and femur.
 Your health care provider will then plug these measurements into a formula to estimate your baby's weight.